omarsinan/omarsinan/README.md

   <a href="https://omarsinan.com/feed.xml"><img src="./assets/rss-dark-comp.svg" height=25 /></a>
 </p>

-I am a senior CS student at Carnegie Mellon University.
+I am a Computer Science graduate from Carnegie Mellon University.
 I enjoy developing websites and creating apps.
-Gatsby.js, React and GraphQL are a few technologies I am currently experimenting with.
+Currently, I am experimenting with Go and SwiftUI.
 You can check out my blog posts <a href="https://dev.to/oohsinan">here</a>, I write about web and app development in general.
 I'm mostly active on Twitter, so reach me at <a href="https://twitter.com/oohsinan/">@oohsinan</a> 😄

 <!--
 **omarsinan/omarsinan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.